Find the Perfect Garden Spot in 6 Easy Steps

 “EXPERIMENT”

-(Here is a super easy test to determine if you have clay soil.
-Pick up a handful of dirt and rub some between your fingers.
+To check if you have clay soil, take a handful of dirt and rub it between your fingers.

-Add the sand plus compost and rotten manure.
-You can also grow a cover crop for a “green manure” that helps increase soil quality by the roots breaking up the heavy clay structure and then by rototilling the cover crop directly into the existing garden soil.
+To improve the soil, mix in sand, compost, and rotten manure.
+You can also plant a cover crop for “green manure.”
+This helps break up the heavy clay and can be tilled into the garden later.

-Sandy Soil needs added organic materials like: compost and rotten manure.
+Sandy soil needs more organic material like compost and rotten manure.

 RELATED POST: from my friend Susan at A Country Garden Journal: PLANTING LOCATION FOR FRUIT TREES

-FOR FURTHER EDUCATIONAL READING: THE NEW ORGANIC GARDENER
+FOR FURTHER EDUCATIONAL READING: The New Organic Gardner

-As the wood chips or any organic matter breaks down, it can rob your soil of Nitrogen which is one of the 3 biggies in gardening.
+As wood chips or other organic matter decompose, they can take nitrogen from the soil.
+Nitrogen is one of the three essential nutrients for gardening.

-Nitrogen (N), Phosphorus (P), and Potassium (K) are vital nutrients for healthy plants.
+Nitrogen (N), phosphorus (P), and potassium (K) are crucial for strong plants.

 An All-Purpose Organic Fertilizer is a great way to insure your garden is getting the needed nutrients.